saichennu440/craft-store/docs/payment-flow.md

 ---

-This payment system provides a robust, secure, and scalable solution for processing payments in the Craftly e-commerce platform.
+This payment system provides a robust, secure, and scalable solution for processing payments in the Clay 2 Crafts e-commerce platform.